OBESITY – A MODERN EPIDEMIC

 What is obesity?

 Obesity is an excessive accumulation of body fat.
-It is generally defined as BMI > 30 kg/m2.
+It is generally defined as having a Body Mass Index (BMI) greater than 30 kg/m2.

 It is now recognised as a chronic life-threatening illness, contributing to reduced quality of life and life expectancy.
 It is strongly associated with many other medical conditions such as: